aschollwoeck/Asmerald/README.md

 # TypeSafeSql
 A library for writing type safe SQL statements in code - based on DSL basics.

+It provides:
+- type safety where possible
+- support of major database providers
+- low runtime overhead

 ## Example
 Simple query using TypesafeSql and Dapper:
 ```C#